Horokhiv: History

-The first written mention of it was in 1240 in the Hypatian Codex.
+Horokhiv was first mentioned under 1240 in the Hypatian Codex.

 It was a private town, administratively located in the Volhynian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 Polish politician and economist Walerian Stroynowski built a palace in the town.

 From the Third Partition of Poland of 1795 until the Russian Revolution of 1917, it was part of Volhynian Governorate of the Russian Empire; from 1921 to 1939 it was part of Wołyń Voivodeship of Poland.
-A railway station was built here in 1924-1925.
+A railway station was built here in 1924–1925.
+In 1931 the town had around 6,000 inhabitants.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by the Soviet Union until 1941.
 In 1939 it became a town.
 A local newspaper is published here since 1939.

 The Germans occupied the town from summer 1941 to July 1944.
-Its Jewish population, comprising over half the town’s inhabitants, was murdered en masse during The Holocaust.
+Its Jewish population, comprising over half the town's inhabitants, was murdered en masse during The Holocaust.

-Horokhiv served as the administrative center of Horokhiv Raion prior to its dissolution in 2020.
-Since then, it is a part of Lutsk Raion.
+Under the Soviet rule Horokhiv was known as a centre of agricultural machinery production.
+It served as the administrative center of Horokhiv Raion prior to its dissolution in 2020.
+Since then, Horokhiv has been a part of Lutsk Raion.

+Demographics

+As of the 2001 Ukrainian census, Horokhiv had a population of 8,847 inhabitants.
+The ethnic and linguitic composition of the local population according to the census was as follows: